sdc-china/IDA-doc/_posts/2018-03-15-test-write-javascript-command.md

    ![][test_post_script_sampleUI]

-   You can also change the post-script to meet your needs.
+   You can also change the post script to meet your needs.
 It will run JavaScript after every command you apply for ida_post_script.
    When you replay the test case, you can open the web console to debug your test case.
 For example:

    ```